CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![Remediate a resource](../Images/linux-recom.png)

+   **Note**: It will take few hours for all the recommendations to get loaded.

 10. Go back to the Inventory page and clear the search keyword **linux**.
-Then from the filter menu, select the **Resource Group** filter and then **asclab-aks**.
+Then from the filter menu, select the **Resource Group** filter and then **asclab-aks** (Unselect remaining).
 Using this filter, you can see all resources related to the predefined Kubernetes resources which are monitored with active recommendations.

 ![Remediate a resource](../Images/filter-rg.png)